Dallinger/Dallinger/docs/source/installing_dallinger_for_users.rst

 Install Postgresql
 ~~~~~~~~~~~~~~~~~~

-The easiest way to install Postgresql :ref:`is to use docker<Using docker to run postgres and redis>`.
+The easiest way to install Postgresql :ref:`is to use docker <docker-for-postgres-and-redis>`.

 On Mac OS X, we recommend installing using Homebrew:
 ::